 Proposal Category Proposal Sponsor Aperio Policy Guideline Rationale Authorize Board Chair to Serve as CEO Management Against We believe this reduces the independence of the board.
 Classify Board and Elect Directors Management Against We believe boards of directors with board terms that span Declassify Board of Directors Shareholder For multiple years and whose members are elected in "classes" reduce the responsiveness of the board to shareholders.
 Aperio believes that all directors should be elected on an annual basis.
-Elect Directors (Various Iterations of This Proposal Type) Management Vote against if attendance is less than 75% and if the majority of the board is not independent.
-We believe director focus on the job is a bare minimum standard, and independence from management is important.
+Elect Directors (Various Iterations of This Proposal Type) Management attendance is less than We believe director focus on the job is a bare minimum standard, and independence from management is important.